WiseLibs/better-sqlite3/docs/api.md

   return {
     columns: firstLine.split(','),
     rows: function* () {
-      const contents = fs.readFileSync(filename, 'utf8');
+      // This is just an example.
+Real CSV files are more complicated to parse. const contents = fs.readFileSync(filename, 'utf8');
       for (const line of contents.split('\n')) {
         yield line.split(',');